John Naber: 1976 Olympics

 At age twenty, Naber won four gold medals at the 1976 Summer Olympics in Montreal, Quebec.
 Each of these victories was swum in world-record time; he swept the two backstroke events and was a member of two winning relay teams.
-He also won a silver medal in the 200-meter freestyle, part of a U.S. sweep in that event.
+He also won a silver medal in the 200-meter freestyle, part of a U.S. sweep for that event.

 One of Naber's gold medals was for the first 200-meter backstroke completed in under two minutes; his world record time of 1:59.19 stood for seven years.
 His world record of 55.49 seconds in the 100-meter backstroke also stood for seven years.

 For these accomplishments in Montreal and elsewhere, Naber won the 1977 James E. Sullivan Award, which is presented to the top American amateur athlete of the year.
 He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1982.